-MATH 171 Finite Mathematics
+MATH 171 Finite Mathematics 3 cr.

 This is a mathematics course for liberal arts students.
 The topics covered include solving linear functions and inequalities, graphing, matrices with applications, and linear programming including the Simplex Method.
-Computers and graphing calculators will be utilized by the students.
-Prerequisite(s): MATH 012 or MATH 023 with a grade of C or higher, or Mathematics placement requiring no remediation.
-ENGL 095 with a grade of C or higher, or English placement requiring no remediation.
+Computers and/or graphing calculators will be utilized by the students.
 Code 2 course fee.

+Prerequisite(s): MATH 012 or MATH 023 (minimum grade C) or Mathematics placement of no remediation., Take ENGL 095 (minimum grade C) or English placement requiring no remediation.

-MATH 181 Introduction to Probability
+MATH 181 Introduction to Probability 3 cr.

 This is a mathematics course for liberal arts students.
 Topics presented are selected from set theory, probability, binomial distributions, Markov chains, game theory, graphs and trees.
-Prerequisite(s): MATH 012 or MATH 023 with a grade of C or higher, or Mathematics placement requiring no remediation.
-ENGL 095 with a grade of C or higher, or English placement requiring no remediation.
 Code 1 course fee.

+Prerequisite(s): MATH 012 or MATH 023 (minimum grade C) or Mathematics placement requiring no remediation., Take ENGL 095 (minimum grade C) or English placement requiring no remediation.

-MATH 191 Precalculus I
+MATH 191 Precalculus I 3 cr.

 Polynomial, rational, exponential and logarithmic functions are studied from an algebraic, analytic and graphical perspective.
 Functions, the Fundamental Theorem of Algebra, complex numbers, mathematical modeling and other algebraic concepts are studied.
 Students cannot earn more than a total of six (6) graduation credits for any combination of MATH 191, MATH 192 and MATH 195.
-Prerequisite: MATH 165 or MATH 161 or appropriate placement score.
-Prerequisite(s): MATH 165 or MATH 161 or appropriate placement score.
+Prerequisite: MATH 165 OR MATH 161 or appropriate placement score.
 Code 1 course fee.
+Prerequisite(s): MATH 165 or MATH 161 or appropriate placement score on the college level math test